Install

 Multi-turn — full example (with context + tools)

-Pass the agent's real Your agent + Context → so the jury can verify grounding, tool honesty, and instruction-following against the same context the agent runs with in production.
+Pass the agent's real Your agent + context → so the jury can verify grounding, tool honesty, and instruction-following against the same context the agent runs with in production.

 from proofagent_harness import AgentContext, AgentResponse, Harness